 With around 20 models and a range of 4 and 5-cylinder diesel engines, in addition to petrol engines and five trims to choose from you won’t be short on choice.
 Since we don’t tell you what to buy it really is a choice for you to make, we’re not a marketing brochure here at DCB Towers.

-The XC60 is considered to be in the small SUV category, but it doesn’t feel small, I don’t want to bore you with geek filled facts such as dimensions, that’s for the honest John’s of this world.
+The XC60 is considered to be in the small SUV category, but it doesn’t feel small, I don’t want to bore you with geek filled facts such as dimensions, that’s for the honest Johns of this world.
 But what I can say, using an unscientific analogy is, that the XC60 feels just about the right size.
-Neither to unwieldy big nor unnecessarily small.
+Neither too unwieldy big nor unnecessarily small.

 You have plenty of room in the front and for rear passengers and plenty of storage options.
 Then there is that SUV practicality, boot space is usefully good with seats up massively useful with the seats folded flat, which means shopping and hauling stuff around is simply a case of job done.

-The XC60 R-Design sits near the top end of ownership spectrum, R-design gets you standard 18-inch low profile tyres, a tuned sports chassis, and a more aggressive looking body kit.
-In truth if your finances can extend to this model then you get a seriously well kitted out SUV.
+The XC60 R-Design sits near the top end of the ownership spectrum, R-design gets you standard 18-inch low profile tyres, a tuned sports chassis, and a more aggressive-looking body kit.
+In truth, if your finances can extend to this model then you get a seriously well kitted out SUV.
 We have become the sales brochure.